ibm-cloud-docs/log-analysis/core/at_events.md

 | `requestData.query`          | Defines the query that is configured to identify log lines where the custome parsing is applied. |
 | `requestData.templateId`     | Defines the ID of the template.  \n This field is available for update actions. |
 | `responseData.logdnaId`      | Defines the logging ID that is associated with the {{site.data.keyword.la_full_notm}} instance. |
-{: caption="Table 13.
-Custom fields for parsing templates actions" caption-side="top"}
+{: caption="Custom fields for parsing templates actions" caption-side="top"}

 ### Configuration